Arwynstorm88/Arwynstorm88/README.md

-- 👋 Hi, I’m @Arwynstorm88
+- 👋 Hi, I’m Christopher Hoeppner
-- 👀 I’m interested in learning coding to change my career path.
-Outside of that I am into gaming, reading, and my children
+- 👀 I’m an aspiring software engineer looking to change career from retial managment.
 - 🌱 I’m currently pursuing my Bachelor of Science degree in Computer Science through SNHU
 - 💞️ I’m looking to collaborate on anything that will help me learn more.
 - 📫 How to reach me?
 I will be adding more contact info soon